 The devout Hebrew found righteousness, peace, and joy and through observing the statutes and judgments of the Lord.

-Ye shall therefore keep my statutes, and my judgments: which if a man do, he shall live in them: I am the Lord.
+‘You shall therefore keep My statutes and My judgments, which if a man does, he shall live by them: I am the LORD.
 (Leviticus 18:5)

-For Moses describeth the righteousness which is of the law, That the man which doeth those things shall live by them.
+For Moses writes about the righteousness which is of the law, “The man who does those things shall live by them.”
 (Romans 10:5)

 An Orthodox Jew always has been, and is today, extremely zealous of the Law.

-And when they heard it, they glorified the Lord, and said unto him, Thou seest, brother, how many thousands of Jews there are which believe; and they are all zealous of the law: (Acts 21:20)
+And when they heard it, they glorified the Lord.
+And they said to him, “You see, brother, how many myriads of Jews there are who have believed, and they are all zealous for the law; (Acts 21:20)

 In the above instance, these were Christian Jews.
 Think of it!
 It was the Apostle Paul who introduced the idea of salvation apart from the Law of Moses.